zmlka/atrap/_static_pages/curriculum.markdown

     * The society.
 The previous few weeks have put us in top gear top ready to handle 1968 France.
     * **The Situationist International**.
-Propagators of psychogeography, interpretares of space and its opression.
+Propagators of psychogeography, interpreters of space and its oppression.
 1. Clusters in the Air
     * Meanwhile, on the other side of the world, a Japan is a country still recovering from Word War II and looking for a revival.